-To find out about the CPD requirements for CIMA members watch 'Your guide to CIMA professional development':
+To find out about the CPD requirements for CIMA members review our CPD guide:

 Who has to do it?

-All CIMA members are required to undertake CPD and keep a record of their development activities.
+All CIMA members and CGMA designation holders are required to undertake CPD and keep a record of their development activities.
+See regulations Part I, 13-18 of the royal charter, byelaws and regulations for more information.
 If you are retired or on a career break it may be possible to apply for an exemption.
 Please contact us for guidance.

 How much do I need to do?

 CIMA doesn’t prescribe numbers of hours or units, we simply ask that you do as much as you need to remain professionally competent and meet your career goals.

 All CIMA members are required to keep a record of their professional development activity.
 This can be recorded on the Competency and Learning website or via our accredited employer scheme.

 Record your CPD